eastern hemlock infested with hemlock wooly adelgid

 Marsh - Billings - Rockefeller National Historical Park

 Hemlock woolly adelgid (HWA) is an invasive aphid-like insect that feeds on hemlock trees, resulting in the tree’s defoliation and eventual death.
-While HWA has been confirmed in Windsor County, VT and Sullivan County, NH, we have yet to detect HWA at Marsh-Billings-Rockefeller NHP or Saint Gaudens NHP.
-Considering the substantial risks that HWA poses to our hemlocks, we conduct annual monitoring at our parks.
-Any early detection will allow us to protect these invaluable trees and we need your help!
+While HWA has been confirmed in Windsor County, VT and Sullivan County, NH, the National Park Service has yet to detect it at Marsh-Billings-Rockefeller NHP or Saint-Gaudens NHP.
+Considering the substantial risks that HWA poses to hemlocks, the parks conduct annual monitoring.
+Any early detection will allow natural resource staff to protect these invaluable trees and we need your help.

 What to bring: